 When we say "healthy skepticism," we're talking about understanding our assumptions and beliefs so that we can be more fair and make better decisions.

 9: We don't think any group of people is better or worse than any other group of people.

 We don't believe that any groups of people are superior or inferior.

-We fundamentally believe in equality by race, age, gender, size, religion, or sexuality.
+We fundamentally believe in equality by race, age, gender, size, religion, sexuality, or country of origin.

 10: Democracy needs informed and thoughtful citizens to thrive.
 When you really understand why someone believes what they believe, you almost always get it.
 You might not agree, but you can understand.